Go for gold and compete with the best on the continent.

 From the beginning of the calendar year of their 12th birthday to the end of the calendar year of their 16th birthday.
-Ponies must be 148 cms or under (14.2hh) and five-years-old or over.
+Ponies must be 148 cms or under (14.2hh) with FEI Pony Measuring Certificates in place and five-years-old or over.
 For FEI competitions ponies must be six-years-old and over.

 Junior Rider/Under 18s